omkar-shelke25/ckad-killercoda/Ingress-Path-Rewrite/step1.md

 - Route: **`/app`** → **legacy-svc:80**
 - Add annotation to **rewrite** the target path to `/` so the backend receives `/` (not `/app`).

-> Note: Different Ingress controllers implement rewrites slightly differently.
-This task validates the **spec** and the presence of the **rewrite annotation** commonly used by NGINX Ingress.
-No live controller is required to pass verification.

----

 ## Try it yourself first!